opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 !![QFieldCloud projects overview](../../assets/images/overview_projects_qfcloud.png, 800px)

-### Filtering Projects in the Web Interface
+### Filtering Projects
-:material-web: Web Interface
+:material-monitor: Desktop

 When managing a large number of cloud projects, you can refine your project list using the **Filters** dropdown button located next to the search bar.

 !![](../../assets/images/qfc_web_project_filters.png, 800px)

-The dropdown menu allows you to filter projects by two primary criteria:
+The dropdown menu allows you to filter projects by three primary criteria:

 - **Ownership:** *(Personal accounts only)*: